thephpleague/factory-muffin/README.md

 ### Introduction

 This is the usage guide for Factory Muffin 3.0.
 Within this guide, you will see "the `xyz` function can be called".
-You should assume that these functions should be called on an instance of `League\FactoryMuffin\FactoryMuffin`.
-You should keep track of this instance yourself, and you can of course have multiple instances of this class for maximum flexibility.
+You should assume that these functions should be called on an instance of `League\FactoryMuffin\FactoryMuffin`; you should keep track of this instance yourself, and you can of course have multiple instances of this class for maximum flexibility.
 For simplicities sake, many of our examples include a `$fm` variable.
-This variable will be made available when files are required using the `loadFactories` function.
+This variable will actually be made available when files are required using the `loadFactories` function.

 ### Factory Definitions